julianchurchill/tinyrpg/README.md

 =======

 * [FEATURE] User can move around world with 8-way compass for navigation, big enough to be usable, small enough to not obscure view.
 User is bounded by edges of the world.
+  * DONE [TEST] On user action of move(direction) presenter calls model
+  * DONE [TEST] On successful user movement BasicModel calls listeners
+  * DONE [TEST] BasicModel implements 8 directions of movement, updating player position appropriately
+  * [TEST] BasicModel does not change player position if they attempt to leave the map
+  * [TEST] BasicModel does not notify listeners of changed player position if they attempt to leave the map
+  * [TEST] Presenter listens to Model for user movement and tells view of new player position
+  * [TEST] When user touches compass, WorldView converts to user movement action and calls UserActionHandler interface
+  * [TEST] Presenter implements UserActionHandler interface
+  * [TEST] Activity connects WorldView to presenter as the UserActionHandler

 * [FEATURE] New Terrain type Rock as unpassable/unnavigable
 * [FEATURE] Sideways view of game, best for including overlays and button for control
 * [FEATURE] Items - can see items in nearby locations